Student Visa / Entry Permit

 - The applicant’s recent photo (to be affixed to page 2 of Form ID995A);

 - If you are under the age of 18, enclose a Letter of Consent completed and signed by your parent to authorise a relative, friend or the visa sponsor in Hong Kong to be your guardian.
 The responsibility of this guardian is non-parental but a contact person in Hong Kong to facilitate the communications between the Hong Kong Immigration Department and the parent;

-- A printed version of the Request for Visa Sponsorship and Student's Agreement with your signature on it; and
+- A printed acknowledgement of the Request for Visa Sponsorship and Student's Agreement; and

 - If you are financially sponsored by someone else, provide a Declaration by Financial Sponsor completed and signed by your financial sponsor.
 The Declaration should state the sponsor's relationship with you (student applicant) and that he/she agrees to underwrite your study and living expenses in Hong Kong.